-Scalable Vector Graphics (svg and svge) for digital gobo files; .aiff, .mp3, .wav, and .aac for sidecar or stand-alone audio files; .rtf for text files.
+Scalable Vector Graphics (.svg) for digital gobo files; .rtf for text files.

 Note: File extensions are not case-sensitive.
 For example, files with extension .JPG and .jpg are the same.

 Recommended Practices

 PNG and JPEG are recommended for creating still image content for optimum output on the Mbox server.
 ProRes is the recommended codec for optimum movie playback, but care should be taken to choose the right level of ProRes to match quality and performance requirements.
 Mbox may play movies that use other QuickTime codecs, if the appropriate codec is installed on the server and the codec is compatible with AVFoundation.
 These movies may not load as quickly or play as smoothly as movies that use the preferred codecs.
 PNG is the recommended format for the individual image files in an image sequence.